mehtaharsh16/daniel.feldroy.com/posts/thirty-minute-rule.md

 ### Shouldn't people figure stuff out on their own?

 Often, that's impossible.
 Many years ago I once spent several days trying to figure out how to package up something for deployment.
-When I finally got up the nerve to ask for help, I found out that critical details of our environment weren't in the group wiki, but handwritten in the system administrators'  notebook.
-While that was an admittedly insane scenario, it embodies the fact that until I asked, there was no way I was ever going to accomplish my assigned task.
+When I finally got up the nerve to ask for help, I learned that critical details of our environment weren't in the group wiki, but handwritten in the system administrators'  notebook.
+While that was an admittedly insane scenario, it demonstrates that until I asked, there was no way I was ever going to accomplish my assigned task.

-Had I asked for help in thirty minutes, I wouldn't have save myself a lot of frustration.
+Had I asked for help in thirty minutes, I wouldn't have experienced so much frustration.
 I wouldn't have wasted several days of work.

 ### I had to figure stuff out on my own, shouldn't other people?